בזדון דברו הנביא לא תגור ממנו׃

 When a prophet speaks in the name of Adonai, and the prediction does not come true -- that is, the word is not fulfilled -- then Adonai did not speak that word.
 The prophet who said it spoke presumptuously; you have nothing to fear from him.
 (Deu 18:22 CJB)

 A 14 year old girl from a school where I used to teach in Oregon came to me one day.
 She told me that her Mom wanted to take her on a trip to the other side of the country to listen to this self-proclaimed prophet.
 The daughter was a bit confused and upset about it and as her Bible teacher, she wanted my advice.
-I looked online for this self-proclaimed prophet and saw this man covered with tattoos performing healing miracles, and freely using foul language while uttering prophetic and theological proclamations.
+I looked online for this self-proclaimed prophet and saw a man covered with tattoos performing healing miracles, and freely using foul language while uttering prophetic and theological proclamations.
 He was able to gather quite an audience from the four corners of the United States and even abroad.

 While looking and listening, I developed my personal opinion concerning this person.
 This was a bit of a complicated situation for me because whereas I feel a certain sense of responsibility for people's spiritual balance and safety, especially easily manipulated teenagers, I am also dealing in sensitive waters as this concerns a daughter and her Mom at a school where I work.